$0 Germany Citizenship (Einbürgerung) Guide — Quick-Start Checklist

 German Citizenship Application Stalled?
 Here's What to Do When the Authority Won't Act

-If your German citizenship application has been sitting with the Einbürgerungsbehörde for more than three months without a decision and without a clear reason, you have a legal right to act.
-You can file an Untätigkeitsklage — an inaction lawsuit — under § 75 VwGO (Administrative Court Rules of Procedure) that forces the authority to either make a decision or explain in court why it has not.
+If your German citizenship application has been sitting with the Einbürgerungsbehörde for more than three months without a decision and without a sufficient reason for the delay, you may be able to act.
+You can file an Untätigkeitsklage — an inaction lawsuit — under § 75 VwGO (Administrative Court Rules of Procedure) that seeks to require the authority to decide.

-In the majority of cases, filing the lawsuit is enough.
-The authority prioritizes the file and issues a decision within weeks — without the case ever reaching a hearing.
+Filing may prompt the authority to prioritize the file, but timing varies and the case may not reach a hearing.
 The filing itself is the lever.
 You do not need a lawyer to file it.

 This page covers when to use this option, how it works, and what happens after you file.